RaphaelRe/nvimconfig/README.md

-# 💤 LazyVim
+# My config based on 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Uses Standard LazyVim with some personal modifications.